elm-in-elm/compiler/docs/core/kernel-code.md

 These functions will only be called if the user does `add x y` or `fdiv time 60`.
 I (Harry Sarson) belive that `Basics.add` calls `Elm.Kernel.Basics.add` entirely so that the type resolution part of the compiler can treat `(+)` as an operator defined by `infix left 6 (+) = add`.
 The code generation part of the compiler then special cases these operators.

+### Preload

+Looks like something that was introduced during the exploration of server side rendering.

+### Effects

+Todo...